-It is the policy of the District School Board of Niagara (DSBN) to include a maximum of two (2) non-voting student trustees on its Board of Trustees to serve from August 1st to July 31st.
-A student trustee may apply to be a candidate for a second term.
+It is the policy of the District School Board of Niagara (DSBN) to include a maximum of two (2) non-voting student trustees on its Board of Trustees to serve from August 1st during the year of their election to July 31st during the second year of their term.

 The inclusion of student trustees enables the perspective of students to be considered in Board of Trustee decisions.
 It also provides students with valuable learning experiences.

 To be eligible for this role, students must meet the following criteria:

 Students must be willing to commit the necessary time to attend meetings and perform the duties and responsibilities of a student trustee.
 The responsibilities of the student trustee include the following:

 Even though the student trustee is a non-voting member of the Board of Trustees, he/she will have the same opportunity for participation at meetings of the Board of Trustees and at meetings of committees of the Board of Trustees as granted to elected Board of Trustee Members.